chrysn/aiocoap/doc/installation.rst

 When upstream libraries change, or when dependencies of used libraries are not there (eg. no C compiler, C libraries missing), the installation process can fail.

+On Debian based systems, it helps to install the packages ``python3-dev``, ``build-essential`` and ``autoconf``; generally, the error output will contain some hints as to what is missing.

-In those cases, it is helpful to not install with all extras, but replace the ``all`` with the extras you actually want from the list below.
+As a workaround, it can be helpful to not install with all extras, but replace the ``all`` with the extras you actually want from the list below.
 For example, if you see errors from DTLSSocket, rather than installing with ``[all,docs]``, you can leave out the ``tinydtls`` extra and install with